 Charitable Lead Trusts (CLT) and Charitable Remainder Trusts (CRT)

 Charitable Lead Trusts and Charitable Remainder Trusts also are options for donors wishing to make provisions for charitable giving.
 These gift vehicles are more complicated and will require consultation with your attorney or estate planning professional.

 Charitable Gift Annuities

 Charitable Gift Annuities (CGA) are one of the most popular forms of planned giving and can offer tax advantages as well as life income for the donor or a named income beneficiary.
-A CGA is a contract between the donor and issuing charity, in which the donor makes an irrevocable gift to the charity, and in return the charity pays the donor a fixed income for life.
-Upon the death of the donor, the amount remaining (residuum) goes to the charity.
+A CGA is a contract between the investor and issuing charity, in which the investor makes an irrevocable gift to the charity, and in return the charity pays the investor a fixed income for life.
+Upon the death of the investor, the amount remaining (residuum) goes to the charity.